Rascal here recuperated on Royal Canin Urinary SO Diet

 Two of the most common medical conditions leading Dr. Gerds to recommend a prescription diet are Kidney (Renal) or Urinary Tract issues.
 Allergies are rapidly gaining third place.
 Additional issues can include liver disease, calorie control and dental cleaning.

 There are several companies marketing prescription diets for pets.
 Each veterinarian chooses one or two lines to carry for their customers.
 The selection process varies and different motivations play a role in that decision.

-Dr. Gerds carries Royal Canin brand prescription because in her opinion after 17 years of experience is it tends to have the greatest benefit meaning it does what it says and it has the highest palatability meaning few cats or dogs reject eating it.
+Dr. Gerds carries Royal Canin brand prescription because in her opinion after 20 years experience is it tends to have the greatest benefit meaning it does what it says and it has the highest palatability meaning few cats or dogs reject eating it.

 Diabetes mellitus is a condition that develops when your pet cannot use sugar (glucose) effectively and control the sugar level in the blood.